2008 United States Senate election in Delaware: Results

+By county

-Biden won all three counties, flipping Kent County from Republican to Democrat.
+Biden won all three counties, including Kent County, which he lost in 2002.
 This marked the last time he won all three counties in a general election.
-In his vice presidential runs in 2008 and 2012, and in his presidential run in 2020, Sussex County would vote for the Republican candidates.
+In his vice presidential runs in 2008 and 2012, and in his successful presidential run in 2020, Sussex County voted for the Republican candidates.

 Biden's best performance was in New Castle County, where he won around 72 percent of the vote to O'Donnell's 28 percent.
-O'Donnell's best performance was in Sussex County, where she almost won the county, receiving 49.84% of the vote to Biden's 50.16%, his weakest performance.
-New Castle County had the highest number of votes cast with 246 thousand, followed by Sussex County with 86 thousand.
+O'Donnell's best performance was in Sussex County, where she received 49.84% of the vote to Biden's 50.16%, his weakest performance.
+New Castle County had the highest number of votes cast with 246,561, followed by Sussex County with 86,790.